 Apartment Therapy, one of the most popular home decorating blogs in America, boldly proclaims that wood paneling is cool again.
-We hate to brag but us homeowners have been dealing with wood paneling in mobile homes for decades so we’re way ahead of the game.
+We hate to brag but we’ve been dealing with wood paneling in mobile homes for decades so we’re way ahead of the game!

 One of the biggest complaints from manufactured homeowners is our limited wall choices.
-We can send a man to space but we only have two choices for mobile home walls: sheet paneling aka wall boards, and sheetrock (and sheetrock is just now becoming more accessible).
-A couple of decades ago we had a wood paneling in mobile homes that had some real wood involved in the production but not anymore.
-Now, it’s all gypsum based walls.
+We can send a man to space but we only have three choices for mobile home walls: sheet paneling aka POG or VOG wallboards, ‘wood’ paneling, and most recently, sheetrock.

 POG, VOG, and Wood Paneling in Mobile Homes

 You hear a lot of different terms thrown around when it comes to manufactured housing construction.
 This is particularly true with walls for some odd reason.
 Here are the differences and similarities between the various types of walls you’ll find in mobile and manufactured homes.

 VOG stands for vinyl on gypsum and it is popular in manufactured homes because it’s cheap to manufacture, holds up remarkably well during transport, and is super easy to install because no mudding is required.
 They just slap matching strips over the seams and call it a day.